Cyber AssessValydex™by iFeelTech

 Social engineeringForce policy bypass via urgency, secrecy, or authority pressureMandatory callback and dual approval thresholds

-The Trusted Callback Protocol
+Executing a Trusted Callback Protocol

 How-To: Trusted Callback Verification